top of page

 Staples: The White Tee.

-These tee's don't make the cut by perfection, but by accessibility; and a whole list of perfect white tees surely implies that not a single one of them is the perfect One.
+These tee's don't make the cut by perfection, but by accessibility; and a whole list of perfect white tees surely implies that not a single one of them is the perfect One?

-An article on the perfect white tee shouldn't be showcasing multiple options; it should be gesturing to the incredibly narrow path that only the very discerning would bother to take.
+An article on the perfect white tee should gesture to the incredibly narrow path that only the very discerning would bother to take, for to walk it requires an ability to leave behind everything you thought you once knew about tee shirts.

 The perfect white tee DNA.

-The perfect white tee allows us to make our own minds up about necklines, and sleeves; but what it decides for us, is how those decisions show up.
+The perfect white tee is subjective in its perfection, allowing us to make our own minds up about necklines and sleeves, but what it decides for us is how those decisions show up.

 So what matters most?

-Fabric; because fabric feeds into the drape of the garment, and there are few things as exquisite as the look and feel of a perfectly draped tee.
+Fabric, because fabric feeds into the drape of the garment and there are few things as exquisite as the look and feel of a perfectly draped tee.
+It should hit at the wider parts of the body and skim through the rest; hanging from the shoulders and bust and cascading down to the hemline.

 No explanations, no apologies.

+The sort of snobbery that comes with uncompromising standards can be comforting, as it calls for a kind of reverence like anything else that is pristine down to the merest millimetre.
 Tissue-y cotton, whose transparency doesn't deter from its ease, is almost puritanical in its casualness; its sheerness transforming the garment into something elusive and ghost-like, with its juxtaposition against the confidence of one who can wear such a waif of fabric and not care about what is, or isn't, seen from beneath.

 It can't be see-through.